 - In a medium bowl add the whipped cream, sugar, and vanilla.
 Using an immersion blender or hand mixer beat on medium speed until soft peaks form.

-- In a separate medium bowl, add the lemon curd and slowly fold in the whipped cream mixture.
+- In a separate medium bowl, add the lemon yogurt and slowly fold in the whipped cream mixture.

 - Add a layer of pound cake to each small dessert bowl.

 - Add a layer of lemon cream and a layer of berries with juice.